lcp

 Oropharyngeal Airways in Paediatric Patients

 Oropharyngeal airways (OPAs) are useful in maintaining airway patency in unconscious patients of all ages.
 OPAs are often referred to as a Guedel's airways, after the American physician who developed them.
-There are some differences in using these in the paediatric population when compared to adults, so here are a few reminders of the differences.
+These devices are useful adjuncts in unconscious patients, but do carry risks if not sized or inserted correctly.

 General paediatric airway considerations: